rems-project/cn-tutorial/docs/getting-started/case-studies/the-runway.md

   or departed while planes are waiting for the other mode.
 This will help us keep track of the 3-plane limit as described in _(6)_.

-<span style="color:red">BCP: Do we need these functions for the
-testing version?
-Has function been explained earlier? </span>
+{{ todo("BCP: Do we need these functions for the testing version?
+Has function been explained earlier? ") }}

 ```c title="exercises/runway/state.h"
 --8<--